James Kendrick

-James Kendrick was an English physician and antiquary.
+James Kendrick (1809-1882) was an English physician and antiquary.

 Life

 Born in Warrington, which then was in Lancashire, on 7 November 1809, he was the son of the physician James Kendrick (1771–1847).
 He graduated M.D. at Edinburgh on 1 August 1833, and then built up a large medical practice in Warrington.

 Kendrick frequently lectured on local topography and history.
 In 1853 he became a member of the British Archæological Association.
 In 1859 he took charge of the antiquities in the Warrington Museum, and added to the collection.
 He forwarded the excavations at the Roman station at Wilderspool, near Warrington, which (with Dr. Robson) he thought might be the Condate of Antonine.

+Kendrick had the idea to provide work and assistance for itinerant labourers by providing stone benches on which they could rest while travelling.
+Around 30 were installed between Liverpool and Manchester in the 1860s and around 12 still survive.
+Several now have Grade II listed status.

 Kendrick died at Warrington 6 April 1882.

 Legacy

 Kendrick gave the Museum remains discovered at Wilderspool.
 After his death, his daughter also handed over to the museum his collection of ecclesiastical and medieval seals and his bequest of one hundred volumes.
 He gave more than three hundred books bearing a Warrington imprint to the public library.